pars-linux/uludag/trunk/doc/en/package-review-process.rst

    by the supervisor of the package component, then by an other package maintainer.

-   In order to complete the package reviewing process two approval is necessary.
+   In order to complete the package reviewing process 2 approval is necessary.
    One of these approvals should be given by component supervisor.
 If the package maintainer is also the component supervisor, the other package maintainers can give these two approvals.

 #.
-If the reviewer find any problem about the package in review, he/she should
+If the reviewer finds any problem about the package in review, he/she should
    wait for this problem to be fixed by the maintainer.
-In other words the conditional approval is forbidden.
+In other words, the conditional approval is forbidden.

    Example: Bad:    After changing the directory paths, it will be ACK.
             Good:   It should change the directory paths.

-   After the package maintainer has fixed the problem, the reviewer verifies the problem and gives an "ACK" as a approval comment.
+   After the package maintainer has fixed the problem, the reviewer verifies the problem and gives an "ACK" as an approval comment.

 #.
-The package that takes the necessary approvals, is taken to package repositories,
+The package that takes the necessary approvals, is taken into the package repositories,
    removed from the review directory and the bug status is changed to RESOLVED/FIXED.

 #.
 After the package is merged into Pardus Repositories and the review bug report
    is closed, package request bug will be closed too.
 RESOLVED/FIXED solution can also be applied for this bug.
 Ideally, closing both review and request bugs at the same commit is preferred.